 The apps that may endanger the health or lives of their users will be blocked.
 It includes medical apps with inaccurate data and apps that encourage the consumption of alcohol, tobacco, drugs, etc.

 You should adopt strong security measures to collect and store personal information safely.

 Apple Store does not support low-quality apps that are crushed often.
-The apps should be fully completed, tested (both alpha testing and beta testing through TestFlight), offer accurate metadata, be compatible with the Apple devices, and follow software requirements.
+The apps should be fully completed, and tested (both alpha testing and beta testing through TestFlight), offer accurate metadata, be compatible with Apple devices, and follow software requirements.
 We recommend getting a mobile developer who can help you understand the confusing terms.

 The business category pulls together rules about monetization and everything to do with money.
 As for monetization, you have to clearly state your pricing model (you may get a rejection otherwise) and set a reasonable price (rip-offs will be banned).